cjungerius/canvas-for-jspsych/README.md

 	}
 ```

-We can now use this function in to define an instance of our plugin:
+We can now use this function in an instance of our plugin:

 ```javascript
 let timeline = [];